SamsonAudrey/sgit/README.md

 Now you can call sgit in your terminal.

->Becarefull, if you open a new terminal, you will need to write the export command again to use sgit.
+>Be careful, if you open a new terminal, you will need to write the export command again to use sgit.